ccmc/ccmc-software/kameleon-plus/trunk/kameleon-plus-working/src/example/python/README.md

 You will get an error if you try to choose a variable that does not exist.

 ## Setting interpolation positions ##
 The positions will depend on the coordinate system of the underlying model.
-For magnetospheric runs, this usually means SM coordinates. **Unfortunately, knowing which coordinate system a model is in is not well documented!**
+For magnetospheric runs, this usually means SM coordinates. **Unfortunately, finding out which coordinate system is not yet documented!**

 There are three ways to set your interpolation positions:
 * Specifying a single position at command line